marcuswhybrow/ray-peat-rodeo/README.md

 1. Round up every Ray Peat interview, article, newsletter and book.
 2. Use AI to quickly transcribe interviews.
 3. Store each interview (etc.) as human readable markdown.
-4. Generate an website from those markdown source files.
+4. Generate a website from those markdown source files.
 5. Site-wide search of all assets.
 6. Tooltips for all mentioned topics and people linking to all other mentions.
 7. Timestamps linking to specific times in original audio or video.
 8. Sidenote annotations for clarifications and issues to be resolved.

 What this amounts to is using AI to quickly transcribe all interviews, then storing the results in markdown.
-Next one improves and augments each markdown file with corrections, formatting and tagging all mentions and timecodes.
+Next, one improves and augments each markdown file with corrections, formatting and tagging all mentions and timecodes.

 Formatting is part of the markdown standard, but what I'm calling "mentions", "timecodes", and "issues" are extensions to the markdown syntax written specifically for this project.
-With custom markdown syntax any functionality can be realised, whilst keeping the markdown documents human readible for archival purposed, and portability to other projects.
+With custom markdown syntax any functionality can be realised whilst keeping the markdown documents human readible for archival purposes, and portability to other projects.

 # AI Transcription